 All-Around

 Ropes in our all-around category are the most versatile and popular of all climbing ropes.
 Clocking in between 9.1 and 9.6 millimeters in diameter, these ropes can do it all, including lead climbing, multi-pitch, and top roping.
-They’re not the most durable of the bunch (that crown goes to ropes in our workhorse category) and skinnier ropes offer better performance for redpointing and alpine climbing.
-But all-around ropes balance durability and a soft catch better than most, and their handling is top notch (pulling a skinny rope after a rappel is hard work!).
-There are so many to choose from, but the Mammut 9.5 Crag Dry and Edelrid Hummingbird are two of our favorite all-rounders.
+They’re not the most durable of the bunch (that crown goes to ropes in our workhorse category above) and skinnier ropes offer better performance for redpointing and alpine climbing.
+But all-around ropes balance durability and a soft catch better than most, and their handling is top-notch (pulling a skinny rope after a rappel is hard work!)
+There are so many to choose from, but the Mammut 9.5 Crag Dry and Sterling IonR Xeros BiColor Dry are two of our favorite all-rounders.

 Redpoint/Alpine

 Ropes in our redpoint/alpine category, often referred to as “skinny ropes,” are generally between 8.5 and 9.1 millimeters in diameter.
 As a result, they’re the lightest of the bunch, the least durable, and the most dynamic—and often the most expensive, too.
 Owing to these properties, redpoint/alpine ropes are niche pieces geared toward experienced climbers pushing their limits: when you’re climbing 3,000 feet in a day, hiking 20 miles to approach a route, or pulling the crux on your project, a few grams per meter can make all the difference.
-In the past, ropes in the 8-millimeter range were thought of as dangerous or liable to sever on sharp rock, but with “Unicore” and similar technologies, they’re surprisingly strong and reliable.
-Do take care: assisted-braking belay devices—most notably, older versions of the Petzl Grigri—are often not recommended for ropes 8.9 millimeters and under (for more, see our article on belay devices).
-Our top picks in this category include the Edelrid Swift, Black Diamond 8.6 Dry, and Beal Opera.
+In the past, ropes in the 8-millimeter range were thought of as dangerous or liable to sever on sharp rock, but with “Unicore” and similar technologies—like Mammut's new Alpine Core Protect rope (also available as an 8 mm double rope)—they’re surprisingly strong and reliable.
+Do take care: Assisted-braking belay devices—most notably, older versions of the Petzl Grigri—are often not recommended for ropes 8.9 millimeters and under (for more, see our article on belay devices).
+Our top picks in this category include the Edelrid Swift and Beal Opera.

 Climbing Rope Length

-The one exception we would make is if you tend to climb mostly alpine or multi-pitch trad routes that have walk-offs instead of rappels.
+An exception we would make is if you tend to climb mostly alpine or multi-pitch trad routes that have walk-offs instead of rappels.
 In that case, 60 meters probably is the length you are looking for.
 Hauling the extra 10 meters around all day is a pain, not to mention pulling it all up at the end of each pitch that originally was established on a shorter rope.
-And of course, if you’re looking for a rope for indoor climbing, 40 meters likely will be more than sufficient.
+That said, for those who don't travel much and generally climb at the same crag over and over again, if a 60 works, then we say go for it.
+It's nice not having to lug a 70 out to the crag or flake through its entire length each time.
+For us, the added versatility and peace of mind of a 70 makes it worth the penalties, but they aren't for everyone.
+Finally, if you’re looking for a rope for indoor climbing, 30-40 meters will likely be more than sufficient.
 Many rope manufacturers make ropes in this length specifically for the gym, such as the Sterling Slim Gym.
 But that said, you can also get away with buying a budget 70 or 80-meter rope with a friend, cutting it in half, and voilà: two ropes for the gym.

 Dry Treatment